top of page

 FACILITIES

-The English Department is one of the largest departments in the school with.
-There are six full-time and two part-time teachers in the Department.
+The English Department is one of the largest departments in the school.
+There are seven full-time and two part-time teachers in the Department.
 There are six English Classrooms – all well equipped with:

 KEY STAGE 3